agarcia-moss/ira-calculator-git/TESTING_GUIDE.md

 ### Step 4: Monitor Release Build
 1. Go to Actions tab
 2. Click on the running "Build and Release" workflow
-3. Monitor progress for all three platforms
+3. Monitor progress for macOS build
-4. Each platform should:
+4. The build should:
    - Check out code ✓
    - Install Node.js ✓
    - Install dependencies ✓
    - Build React app ✓
-   - Build Electron app ✓
+   - Build Electron app for both architectures ✓
-   - Upload artifacts ✓
+   - Upload both DMG files ✓

 ### Step 5: Verify GitHub Release
 1. Go to "Releases" section of your repository
 2. You should see a draft release for your version
 3. Verify all artifacts are uploaded:
-   - Windows: `.exe` installer
-   - macOS: `.dmg` file(s)
-   - Linux: `.AppImage` and `.deb` files
+   - macOS Intel: `IRA-Calculator-v{VERSION}-x64.dmg`
+   - macOS Apple Silicon: `IRA-Calculator-v{VERSION}-arm64.dmg`
-   - Auto-update files: `latest*.yml`
+   - Auto-update file: `latest-mac.yml`
 4. Edit release notes using the template
 5. Publish the release when ready